-Alva Vanderbilt, the wife of William Kissam Vanderbilt (Commodore’s grandson), had a mission: to carve out her own rightful place in Gilded Age society.
+Alva Vanderbilt, the wife of William Kissam Vanderbilt (Cornelius Vanderbilt’s grandson), had a mission: to carve out her own rightful place in Gilded Age society.
 At the time the undisputed leader of the well-guarded elite group of the select 400 was Mrs. Astor, who snubbed nouveaux riches like the Vanderbilts.
 It took quite a creative approach (on top of unlimited resources) to achieve the goal.
 To be admitted to Mrs. Astor’s 400, one would have to have received an invite to her annual ball, a little coveted calling card which determined where you were in or out of the high society.
 Alva Vanderbilt, who was conspicuously not invited, came up with an ingenious plan to remedy the situation.

 The Masked Ball given March 26, 1883, was, indeed, the party of the century.
 It was scheduled to start at 10 pm, but by 8 pm the streets were full of onlookers who gathered along 5th Avenue to take a look at the elaborate costumes of the invitees.
 There were numerous kings and queens, princesses and counts.
 Some costumes stood out.
 The hostess herself was dressed as Venetian Renaissance Princess.
 Her sister in law, Alice Vanderbilt, had the most unusual and creative costume of all: she was dressed as electric light.
 Her dress lit up like a Christmas tree powered by batteries hidden within her costume.
 Such a costume would be quite unusual even today, but imagine the reaction it inspired in 1883, when Thomas Edison had just recently worked out the electric light.
-Another costume which stood out could be described as rather creepy.
+Another costume that stood out could be described as rather creepy.
 The Cat costume included 17 real cat tails pinned to the dress and one white taxidermied cat worn as a hat.

 As per Gilded Age custom, the dance started after 11 pm and the dinner (prepared by the chefs of Delmonico’s) was served at 2 am, followed by more dancing which lasted into the small hours in the morning.